dstroud/dreamsequence_dev/README.md

   - Scale+tr.: Plays notes from the scale selected in `SONG>>Scale` and a diatonic transposition is applied based on the active chord degree.
 In C Major, incoming notes C1-F#1 would output C, D, E, F, G, A, B for degree I and D, E, F, G, A, B, C for degree ii.

-  - Chromatic: Plays chromatic semitones, with the starting note determined by `Song>>Key`.
+  - Chromatic: Plays chromatic semitones, with the starting note determined by `Song>>Tonic`.

   - Chromatic+tr: Plays chromatic semitones transposed by the root note of the selected chord degree.
 In C Major, incoming notes C1-F1 would output C, C#, D, D#, E, F for degree I and D, D#, E, F, F#, G for degree ii.

   - Kit: Uses the same pitch of incoming note for the outgoing note.
 This is typically used to trigger notes on a drum machine or sampler, but can also be used to play voices directly (although note duration and velocity are determined by their respective menus, not by the incoming note).

-  - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the mask editor.
+  - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the Mask Editor.
 These custom masks exist at the `SONG>>Scale` level.
 In other words `SONG>>Scale: Major` contains 8 custom masks which will change when switching to `SONG>>Scale: Natural Minor`.
 By default, Dreamsequence contains one example custom mask (Mask 1) for each `SONG>>Scale`.
 Custom Masks will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save masks`.

   - Mask 1-8+tr: Custom scale masks transposed within the scale by the active chord degree.
 This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the mask is not heptatonic.